hhandoko/scala-http4s-realworld-example-app/README.md

 _Note: Node.js 8+ and globally installed [newman] package are required_

-### Production Packaging (uber-jar)
+### Production Packaging (universal format)

 To package and run it as an uber-jar:

-  1. Run `sbt assembly` to package the application into an uber-jar (`realworld-assembly-1.0.0-SNAPSHOT.jar`)
+  1. Run `sbt stage` to package the application into a universal distribution format (at `target/universal/stage/`)
-  1. Run `java -jar target/scala-2.13/realworld-assembly-1.0.0-SNAPSHOT.jar` to run the web application
+  1. Run `./target/universal/stage/bin/realworld` to run the web application

 ### Production Packaging (Graal Native Image)